 top of page

-This Day in History: General George Washington vs. pacifist Quakers
+This Day in History: George Washington vs. pacifist Quakers

-Washington genuinely wanted to respect the Quakers’ differing religious beliefs.
-It had to have been difficult for him—not only a soldier, but the commander of the soldiers—to respect a group so adamantly opposed to fighting.
+It seems that Washington genuinely wanted to respect the Quakers’ differing religious beliefs.
+What a challenge!
+He was the leader of the military, trying to respect a group so adamantly opposed to fighting.
 Yet he did it.

 Or, at least, he usually did it.
 At other times, he found himself in conflict with the Quakers—especially the Pennsylvania Quakers.